Work conditions

 Academic Technology Approval Scheme (ATAS)

-If you needed an ATAS certificate for your student visa application, you must get a new one within 28 days if:
+If you needed an ATAS certificate as part of your student visa application, you’ll need to apply for a new one within 28 days if any of the following happen:

 - your course content changes